NJ Online Casinos & Gambling

 Online casino gaming is at an all-time high in popularity in New Jersey.
 Just about all the games offered in Atlantic City are available in mobile form on desktop or phone.

-Players in the Garden State turned to mobile gaming platforms for the ease of deposits and withdrawals, convenience of playing, and the number of game options.
+Players in the Garden State turn to mobile gaming platforms for the ease of deposits and withdrawals, convenience of playing, and the number of game options.

-Whereas live gambling in New Jersey requires a trip to Atlantic City, mobile casinos allow for anyone, anywhere in the state, to enjoy casino games.
+Whereas live gambling in New Jersey requires a trip to Atlantic City, mobile casinos allow for anyone of gambling age, anywhere in the state, to enjoy casino games.

 Success Of NJ’s Online Gambling Industry

 The Golden Nugget online casino brand is by far the most popular and most successful of New Jersey’s online casinos.
-The brand has brought in nearly $500 million in revenue since the launch of legalized online casino gaming.
+The brand brought in nearly $300 million in revenue in 2020 alone.

 Resorts Atlantic City is another major player in the New Jersey online casino industry.
 The Borgata and Caesars Entertainment also bring in millions in monthly revenue.